Electrification of Refrigerated Trucking Units in Metro-Atlanta, Georgia

-Clean Cities – Georgia is partnering with a number of fleets to electrify their parking spaces for refrigerated trailers to reduce emissions in non-attainment zones across metro-Atlanta.
-These electrified parking spaces will provide grid-supplied electricity to existing refrigerated trailers in use by fleets at these locations.
+Clean Cities – Georgia is partnering with grocery fleets to fund electrification infrastucture for their refrigerated trailers and trucks in an effort to reduce diesel emissions.
+These chargers will provide grid-supplied electricity to existing refrigerated trailers in use by fleets at these locations.
 While many of these trailers in existing service are capable of plugging into grid-supplied electricity when parked, most have never been plugged in because of a lack of electric infrastructure on or near their facilities.
 Take a virtual tour of Bonduelle Foods and see this project in action here.

 The goal of the project is to not only to improve the environmental performance of the participating fleets, but also to educate, promote, and showcase innovative approaches.
 These projects comprise four core components:

 - Work with designated fleets to procure equipment and implement training and policies for persistent use of electrified parking spaces.

 - Support and assist the implementation of diesel emission reduction policy goals through education.